brycecaine/sqlpt/README.md

 - [x] Count rows in a query
 - [x] Count rows in underlying datasets
-- [ ] Count expected rows in an update statement
+- [x] Count expected rows in an update statement
 - [ ] Count expected rows in a delete statement
-- [ ] Identify filters in join and where clauses
+- [x] Identify filters in join and where clauses
-- [ ] Check table granularity
+- [x] Check table granularity
-- [ ] Check if query is leaf query
+- [x] Check if query is leaf query
-- [ ] Ignore dangling parameters
+- [x] Ignore dangling parameters
-- [ ] Locate invalid columns in expressions
+- [x] Locate columns in expressions
 - [ ] Generate a diff between sql queries

 ## Modifying